MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ### Upgrade considerations

 -   Are you using the correct marketplace item, AKS Base Ubuntu 16.04-LTS Image Distro for your version of AKS engine?
-You can find the versions in the section "Download new image and AKS engine".
+You can find the versions in the "Download new image and AKS engine" section.

 -   Are you using the correct cluster specification (**apimodel.json**) and resource group for the target cluster?
 When you originally deployed the cluster, this file was generated in your output directory.
 See the `deploy` command parameters [Deploy a Kubernetes cluster](./azure-stack-kubernetes-aks-engine-deploy-cluster.md#deploy-a-kubernetes-cluster).